 Reading and Study Areas

-In addition to the general reading and study areas available on all floors, which have variable noise policies, the Library also offers private study areas.
-Group and individual study rooms are located on all floors.
-Rules for their use and group size are posted in the rooms and are on the Library’s website at Study Rooms and Lockers.
-Most study rooms have to be reserved by using the Library’s online reservation system.
-Faculty and graduate student study rooms (Lower Floor, West Wing) and are accessible from the main floor.
-Inquire at the Guest Services Desk about availability.
+In addition to the open reading and study areas available on all floors, which have variable noise policies, the Library also offers private individual and group study rooms on all floors. which can be reserved online.
+Faculty and graduate student study rooms are located on the Garden level via the West Wing staircase and elevator; inquire at the Guest Services Desk about availability.
 In addition, the Gohstand Reading Room (Second Floor, West Wing) provides quiet space specifically designated for leisure reading.